March 8, 2022 by Alec Cooley No Comments

 - Rigid inner liner: Some models come with these “bins within a bin”, and some don’t.
 They generally add to the cost but are worth it.
 They make it easier to remove and handle the content of bins.
 They generally do a better job of holding bag liners in place versus hooks that can allow them to fall to the bottom of the chamber.
 With bag liners increasingly viewed as a contaminate by recycling processing facilities, rigid liners allow you to avoid bags altogether provided there is a system to clean the liners more frequently.
 If you’re opting to use bags with rigid liners, make sure the rigid liner has venting channels or gradually tapers outward from top to bottom to avoid the suction affect when bags are pulled out.
 Be warned, rigid liners are at risk of being snatched since they can’t be easily tethered to the bin itself.

-- Bag liners: If your operation is dependent on bag liners, make sure they bin you’re considering is compatible with standard dimension bags available from any supplier.
+- Bag liners: If your operation is dependent on bag liners, make sure the bin model you’re considering is compatible with standard dimension bags available from any supplier.
 Some bins require bags with special unique dimensions that can be hard to source and add an ongoing premium cost to your operating budget.

 - Top vs side or front-loading: Side or front-load bins allow workers to swing a door open to remove contents instead of having to lift them out of the top.
 They avoid the ergonomic risk of top load bins that I described in the introduction.
 But the hinges and extra engineering to add a door can substantially increase the cost.
 The other consideration to give pause is with colder climates where accumulated snow and ice can block access to side-load bins.

 - Cables vs. hinge to secure lid.
-Accept in low-risk, controlled locations, the lid on a top-load bin should be secured to the bin itself so it can’t be removed altogether.
+Except in low-risk, controlled locations, the lid on a top-load bin should be secured to the bin itself so it can’t be removed altogether.
 A hinged lid will be more expensive versus a lower-cost cable that allows it to move freely.
 The problem with cables, though, is that they can cause the lid to repeatedly bang into the side of the bin when careless workers or scavengers pull them off and drop them too casually.
 This can lead to denting and cracked finish that leads to rust over time.

 - Flaps or baffles.
 You might be tempted to include self-closing flaps on the bin opening to keep out precipitation or control pests.
 Proceed with caution.
 They become gross, and especially in the post-COVID world, people will stack items on top of the bin or toss them into other openings to avoid touching them.
 It could be argued rubber baffles (think of the sink drains that pass down into a garbage disposal) help avoid yellow jackets, but they’re at risk of the same dynamic.
 From my experience, only situations where wildlife are likely to get into bins warrant closed openings that require people to touch them.